May 2, 2023

 "Successful salespeople know that they need to be engaging on social media, and that's why they're on GaggleAMP," Winston said.

 Trust is absolutely critical for answering the question, “What does company culture mean?”
 Working in a place where you don't necessarily expect coworkers to pull their own weight makes it impossible to do your best at your own job.
 Background checks and related practices are certainly useful for hiring people who seem trustworthy, but actually making trust a company value is the clear responsibility of the business owner.
-This process requires company leaders to create as much transparency as possible into their policies and practices.
+This process requires company leaders to create as much transparency as possible in their policies and practices.

 Continuing improvement is another essential requirement for answering the question, “What is company culture?”
 A culture of learning allows team members to take full advantage of the tools and other resources that a company provides.
 It also helps ensure that the company’s library remains current and relevant.

-Company culture is incredibly important for drawing in top job applicants, and minimizing employee turnover.
+Company culture is incredibly important for drawing in top job applicants and minimizing employee turnover.
 It also builds a reputation outside of your organization that your company is a great place to work and aids in talent pool development.

 People work for multiple companies throughout their lives, so when they work somewhere that has a great workplace culture, they value that and don’t want to give that up.
 And if they’re looking to leave a job they don’t like, they’ll be drawn to an organization they heard is a great place to work.
 And companies with happy employees outperform the competition by 20%, according to Growth Everywhere.Patty McCord, the iconic former chief talent officer at Netflix, famously discussed culture in her TED talk.
 Curious about what happens when you build a company people enjoy working for and trust over mandated policies, she did just that.
 She understood the growth that can and does occur when you trust more and control less.

-The best leaders focus on building a strong team with a sustainable workplace culture.
+The best leaders focus on building a strong team with sustainable workplace culture.
 This is why you want to keep your company culture in mind when hiring and onboarding.
 This strategy makes it much easier to adapt to the changes that will inevitably affect your company.

 GaggleAMP focuses exclusively on keeping your employees, partners, and stakeholders engaged in driving your business forward.
-Our platform does this by encouraging employees to share content with prospects and current customers, thereby boosting reach, engagement, and the employees network.
+Our platform does this by encouraging employees to share content with prospects and current customers, thereby boosting reach, engagement, and the employees' network.
 Learn more about how GaggleAMP works by scheduling a demo today.